Approximate monthly take-home for a single filer with no dependents:

 "Is $100K Rich?" — A Reality Check

-At $100K, your monthly take-home is about $5,900.
-Living in a major city like NYC or Seoul:
+At $100K, your monthly take-home runs about $5,900.
+Sounds plush on paper.
+Then you live a month in a place like NYC or Seoul and watch it scatter:

 - Rent/mortgage: $1,500–$3,000